eunicode/adventure-pass-locator/README.md

 ## Description

-The official government [forest service website](https://www.fs.usda.gov/detailfull/r5/passes-permits/recreation/?cid=STELPRDB5181410&width=full) does not provide a way to find the nearest adventure pass vendor.
-This web app provides a way to find the nearest adventure pass vendor.
+The official government [forest service website](https://www.fs.usda.gov/detailfull/r5/passes-permits/recreation/?cid=STELPRDB5181410&width=full) does not provide a way to find the nearest Adventure Pass vendor.
+This web app provides a way to find the nearest Adventure Pass vendor in Southern California.

 ## Demo